skill-collectors/guesstimator/docs/how-to/update-dependencies.md

 - If it's not clear what dependency caused the break, you could `git checkout . && npm install` to undo the update and then try updating one item at a time.
 - Don't be afraid to ask for help in the [Gitter chat](https://gitter.im/skill-collectors/agile-poker)!

+### About dependabot

+Dependabot will automatically open PRs each week when our dependencies are out of date.
+This is a good reminder, but the problem is that it will open a separate PR for each dependency.
+It's certainly possible to merge one at a time (and wait for the rebase + build every time), but that's really tedious.
+It might be easier to just follow the instructions above, or cherry-pick all the updates into one branch.
+In the latter case resolving conflicts in `package-lock.json` will be annoying.
+Perhaps this could be automated somehow.

+#### A note about dependabot and @types/node

+`@types/node` is the TypeScript type definitions for Node.
+The versions corresponde to Node releases.
+At the time of this writing `16.x` is the latest LTS, but `18.x` is the latest.
+Dependabot blindly tries to update to the latest, so in `dependabot.yml` we ignore non-LTS versions.
+Unfortunately this requires periodic updates.
+Eventually `18.x` will be LTS and we should stop ignoring it, but maybe start ignoring the next major version.
+Such is life.

 ## Update GitHub Pages dependencies

 From the `docs` directory, run: